New Mexico: Fiscal policy

-On a per capita basis, New Mexico's government has one of the largest state budgets, at $9,101 per resident.
-As of 2017, the state had an S&P Global Rating of AA+, denoting a very strong capacity to meet financial commitments alongside a very low credit risk.
+New Mexico's government has one of the largest state budgets per capita, at $9,101 per resident.
+As of 2017, the state had an S&P Global Rating of AA+, denoting very strong capacity to meet financial commitments and very low credit risk.

-New Mexico has two constitutionally mandated permanent funds: The Land Grant Permanent Fund (LGPF), which was established upon statehood in 1912, and the Severance Tax Permanent Fund (STPF), which was created in 1973 during the oil boom.
-Both funds derive revenue from rents, royalties, and bonuses related to the state's extensive oil, gas, and mining operations; the vast majority of the LGPF's distributions are earmarked for "common (public) schools", while all distributions from the STPF are allocated to the LGPF.
-As of 2020, the Land Grant Permanent Fund was valued at $21.6 billion, while the Severance Tax Permanent Fund was worth $5.8 billion.
+New Mexico has two constitutionally mandated permanent funds: The Land Grant Permanent Fund (LGPF), established upon statehood in 1912, and the Severance Tax Permanent Fund (STPF), created in 1973 during the oil boom.
+Both funds derive revenue from rents, royalties, and bonuses related to the state's extensive oil, gas, and mining operations; the vast majority of the LGPF's distributions are earmarked for "common [public] schools", while all distributions from the STPF are allocated to the LGPF.
+As of 2020, the LGPF was valued at $21.6 billion and the STPF at $5.8 billion.

 Education

 The New Mexico Public Education Department is in Santa Fe.

 Due to its relatively low population and numerous federally funded research facilities, New Mexico had the highest concentration of PhD holders of any state in 2000.
 Los Alamos County, which hosts the eponymous national laboratory, leads the state in the most post-secondary degree holders, at 38.7% of residents, or 4,899 of 17,950.
 However, New Mexico routinely ranks near the bottom in studies measuring the quality of primary and secondary school education.

 By national standards, New Mexico has one of the highest concentrations of persons who did not finish high school or have some college education, albeit by a low margin: Slightly more than 14% of residents did not have a high school diploma, compared to the national rate of 11.4%, the fifth lowest out of 52 U.S. states and territories.
 Almost a quarter of people over 25 (23.9%) did not complete college, compared with 21% nationally.
 New Mexico ranks among the bottom ten states in the proportion of residents with a bachelor's degree or higher (27.7%), but 21st in PhD earners (12.2%); the national average is 33.1% and 12.8%, respectively.
 In 2020, the number of doctorate recipients was 300, placing the state 34th in the nation.

 In 2018, a state judge issued a landmark ruling that "New Mexico is violating the constitutional rights of at-risk students by failing to provide them with sufficient education", in particularly those with indigenous, non-English-speaking, and low-income backgrounds.
 The court ordered the governor and legislature to provide an adequate system by April 2019; in response, New Mexico increased teacher salaries, funded an extended school year, expanded prekindergarten childhood education programs, and developed a budget formula for delivering more funding to schools that serve at-risk and low-income students.
 Nevertheless, many activists and public officials contend that these efforts continue to fall short, particularly with respect to Native American schools and students.